phansch/rails_base/README.md

 To create a new Rails project, you have to follow a few steps.

+0. `git clone https://github.com/phansch/.git new_project && cd new_project` Where `new_project` is the name of your project.
-1. Run `bin/install_base` and provide the new project name
+1. Run `bin/install_base`
+3. Run `bin/setup`
 4. Update `config/locales/en.yml` for development URLs
-3. Run `bin/setup`
 5. Remove this part of the README